madaan/pie-perf/README.md

 ## Updates 📢
-[May 2023] We have added translated problem statements for all problem ids in the dataset.
-The translation was done using ChatGPT/GPT-4.
+[May 2023] A large number of problem statements in codenet were in Japanese.
+We have translated them to English using ChatGPT/GPT-4.
 The files are located [here](data/problem_statements_translated.zip)